With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • electrocoagulation;

-• stitching using special seams.
+• sewing using special seams.

-Contacting a medical institution
+Contacting a medical facility

-• Delivery of tests for oncology.
+• Taking tests for oncology.

 • External examination and palpation.